Business planning: What happens if you pass away?

-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Thursday, March 14, 2019.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Thursday, March 14, 2019.

 Small business owners have a lot to think about, so having an estate plan set up might not be one of the top priorities.
 If you are in this position, you need to remember that you do have a duty to make sure that you are protecting the business’ interests.
 One way that you can do this is to have a clear plan set for the company in the event you pass away.
 We are here to work with you to find a way to get everything in place.